 This remarkably detailed and graphically rich timeline that greets visitors at the exhibition has been scaled down to a still impressive 80″ long size for Eames fans to dive deep into the Eames Office history from the comfort of their own home or office.

 The timeline measures 80 x 32″ and is available in a thick archival paper or an ultra durable Tyvek option.

-Charles and Ray's attention to detail, and far-reaching interest in "how things work" led to exhibitions on science, art, history, design and more.
-Most well known are Textiles and Ornamental Arts of India, the IBM Pavilion at the 1964 World's Fair, Mathematica: A World of Numbers...and Beyond at the Museum of Science and Industry in Los Angeles, Glimpses of the U.S.A. for the American National Exhibition in Moscow's 1959 U.S.S.R.-U.S.A. exchange, What is Design? at the Musée des Arts Dècoratifs in Paris, The World of Franklin and Jefferson with the Metropolitan Museum of Art.
+Charles and Ray's attention to detail and far-reaching interest in "how things work" led to exhibitions on science, art, history, design and more.
+Most well known are Textiles and Ornamental Arts of India; the IBM Pavilion at the 1964 World's Fair; Mathematica: A World of Numbers...and Beyond at the Museum of Science and Industry in Los Angeles; Glimpses of the U.S.A. for the American National Exhibition in Moscow's 1959 U.S.S.R.-U.S.A. exchange; What is Design? at the Musée des Arts Dècoratifs in Paris; and The World of Franklin and Jefferson with the Metropolitan Museum of Art.

 Since then, The Eames Office has continued to host various exhibitions to honor, maintain, and expand upon the legacy of Charles and Ray's work and ideas.